-Challenges in recruiting vulnerable populations as source of knowledge in qualitative research: The case of immigrants caring for a family member with mental illness
+Challenges in recruiting vulnerable populations as a source of knowledge in qualitative research: The case of immigrants caring for a family member with mental illness

 Evgeny Knaifel

-The topic of the current lecture is the challenges in recruiting research participants as potential source of knowledge for investigating vulnerability populations in qualitative research.
-The research case that will be presented explored immigrants who caring for a family member with a severe mental illness - "a hard-to-reach group" due to intersectionality of immigrant status, ethno-cultural otherness/background, and mental health stigma.
-Therefore, in the current study which focused specifically on immigrant caregivers from the former Soviet Union (FSU) in Israel, an attempt was made to recruit the participants in two different ways: purposive and snowball samplings techniques.
-Despite this strategy many difficulties were discovered in recruitment process and data collection was delayed to a considerable extent.
-However, I would like to argue that a critical analysis of difficulties/challenges during the recruitment process has open a window for interactional and political knowledge about the study population.
-This kind of knowledge will be presented through examples with FSU caregivers who agreed to participate in the study and those who did not; and from a reflexive view of the researcher's position and his interaction with the participants.
-The knowledge elicited in the recruitment process could be discussed as an independent/sole data and as possible source of triangulation with the knowledge that was found in the research interviews.
+This lecture focuses on the challenges in recruiting research participants as potential sources of knowledge when investigating vulnerable populations in qualitative research.
+The research case that will be presented focuses on immigrants, specifically from the former Soviet Union (FSU), within Israel, caring for a family member with a severe mental illness.
+These caregivers represent a “hard-to-reach” group due to the intersectionality of their immigrant status, their ethno-cultural otherness/background, and mental health stigma.
+Therefore, an attempt was made to recruit the participants via two different methods: purposive and snowball sampling techniques.
+Despite this strategy, many difficulties were encountered during the recruitment process and data collection was delayed considerably.
+However, I propose that the critical analysis of challenges during the recruitment process paves the way for acquiring interactional and political knowledge regarding the study population.
+This knowledge is illustrated by examples of FSU caregivers who agreed to participate in the study and those who did not, as well as by a reflexive view of the researcher’s position and his interaction with the participants.
+The insight elicited through the recruitment process could be viewed as independent/sole data and as a possible source for triangulation with the knowledge obtained through the research interviews.

 עד 200 מילים